Today we’re sharing all our favorite summer activities for kids in Pinetop-Lakeside, Arizona.

 The House, Show Low

-The House is backyard bar that’s family friendly for kids to run around in the grass, play and be loud while parents enjoy a scratch kitchen, backyard bar drinks and live music.
+The House is a backyard bar that’s family friendly for kids to run around in the grass, play and be loud while parents enjoy a scratch kitchen, backyard bar drinks and live music.
 Plus, there’s an ice creamery on site for your sweet tooth.

 Check their events calendar for live music schedule, but we went for Sunday brunch and stayed for three hours.
 It’s one of those magic restaurants that everyone is happy to be at, and time stands still.